Pneumonia

 Introduction

-Because is usually caused by , it can generally be treated effectively with .
-Vaccinations that can prevent by certain germs are also available.
+Pneumonia is often caused by .
+It can then usually be successfully treated with .
+There are also vaccinations that can prevent that's caused by certain germs.

 People who are otherwise in good health generally recover within a few weeks.
-But shouldn't be taken too lightly: It can take one or sometimes even several months until you are back to full strength.
+But shouldn't be taken too lightly: It can take several months to get back to full strength.

 Pneumonia may sometimes lead to life-threatening complications, especially if you have already been weakened by another illness.
-Pneumonia can also be dangerous in babies and in older age.
+It can also be dangerous in babies and in older age.

 Symptoms